I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_overlaycolorcontrols.md

 [in] An INT value that specifies the brightness of the output image as it is written to the overlay.
 This member is set if the <b>Brightness</b> bit-field flag is set in the <b>Flags</b> member.

-`ColorEnableSetting`

-[in] An INT value that specifies the color-enable setting of the output image as it is written to the overlay.
-This member is set if the <b>ColorEnable</b> bit-field flag is set in the <b>Flags</b> member.

 `ContrastSetting`

 [in] An INT value that specifies the contrast of the output image as it is written to the overlay.
 This member is set if the <b>Contrast</b> bit-field flag is set in the <b>Flags</b> member.

-`Flags`

-[in] A <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_overlaycolorcontrolsflags.md">D3DDDI_OVERLAYCOLORCONTROLSFLAGS</a> structure that identifies color-control settings that the overlay hardware supports.

-`GammaSetting`

-[in] An INT value that specifies the gamma setting of the output image as it is written to the overlay.
-This member is set if the <b>Gamma</b> bit-field flag is set in the <b>Flags</b> member.

 `HueSetting`